Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: Stochastic Molecular Reaction Queueing Network

 \item[(5)] \textbf{Degradation:} During the IVT process, the synthesized full-length RNA product inevitably undergoes degradation at a rate $\lambda^d(\pmb{s}_t)$.
 We model the degradation rate $\lambda^d(\pmb{s}_t)$ of RNA at time $t$ as follows:

 where $k_{ac}$, $k_{ba}$, $k_{Mg}$, $n_{ac}$, $n_{ba}$, $n_{Mg}$, and $n_{RNA}$ are model-specific parameters.
-The RNA degradation rate in \eqref{eq:degradation_rate} takes into account the effects from two important environmental factors: the pH and the concentration of magnesium ions (Mg$^{2+}$).
+The RNA degradation rate in Equation~\eqref{eq:degradation_rate} takes into account the effects from two important environmental factors: the pH and the concentration of magnesium ions (Mg$^{2+}$).
 The degradation rate is determined by three separate factors: a) the concentration of acidic hydrogen ions (H$^+$) with a corresponding rate constant $k_{ac}$ and exponent $n_{ac}$; b) the concentration of basic hydroxide ions (OH$^-$) with a rate constant $k_{ba}$ and exponent $n_{ba}$; and c) the concentration of magnesium ions with a rate constant $k_{Mg}$ and exponent $n_{Mg}$.
-The RNA concentration at any time $t$ is also included in the equation with an exponent $n_{RNA}$. \end{itemize}
+The RNA concentration at time $t$ is also included in the equation with an exponent $n_{RNA}$. \end{itemize}

-In sum, four types of IVT \textit{reaction rates} are identified and modeled as functions of system state $\pmb{s}_t$ at any time $t$: (1) the binding and initiation rate $\lambda^b(\pmb{s}_t)$; (2) the per-step-elongation rate $\lambda^{e_j}(\pmb{s}_t)$ with $j = 2,3, \dots, J$; (3) the termination rate $\lambda^n(\pmb{s}_t)$; and (4) the degradation rate $\lambda^d(\pmb{s}_t)$.
-The proposed stochastic model for enzymatic molecular reaction networks can capture the inherent stochasticity of the IVT process with respect to reactant concentrations and reaction rates, as well as modeling the complex dynamic interactions of multiple CPPs to improve the prediction of PQAs.
-At the heart of this stochastic model is a novel risk-based enzymatic mechanism learning strategy that accounts for direct and indirect interdependencies between specific substances and their influence on RNA synthesis outputs.
+In sum, four types of IVT \textit{reaction rates} are identified and modeled as functions of system state $\pmb{s}_t$ at any time $t$: 1) the binding and initiation rate $\lambda^b(\pmb{s}_t)$; 2) the per-step-elongation rate $\lambda^{e_j}(\pmb{s}_t)$ with $j = 2,3, \dots, J$; 3) the termination rate $\lambda^n(\pmb{s}_t)$; and 4) the degradation rate $\lambda^d(\pmb{s}_t)$.
+The proposed stochastic model for enzymatic molecular reaction networks can capture the inherent stochasticity of the IVT process with respect to reactant concentrations and reaction rates, as well as modeling the complex mechanisms and dynamic interactions of multiple CPPs to improve the prediction of yield and product quality attributes (PQAs).